lilatomic/llamazure/llamazure/tresource/readme.md

 # llamazure.rid : Resource IDs you can use

-The `llamazure.tresource` package provides a way to group resources into their hierarchy.
+The `llamazure.tresource` package provides a way to group Azure resources into their hierarchy.

 ## Usage